megvii-model/DetNAS/INSTALL.md

 ## Installation
+This project is based on [maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark).
+For the basic installation, we directly follow maskrcnn-benchmark.

 ### Requirements:
 - PyTorch 1.0 from a nightly release.
 It **will not** work with 1.0 nor 1.0.1.
 Installation instructions can be found in https://pytorch.org/get-started/locally/